AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 </div>

 ## Bibliography
-Logan, B. E., Hermanowicz, S. W., & Parker,A. S. (1987).
-A Fundamental Model for Trickling Filter Process Design.
-Journal (Water Pollution Control Federation), 59(12), 1029–1042.

 Du, Yingda.
 2017.
 “Observations and a Geometric Explanation of the Effects of Humic Acid on Flocculation.”
 Cornell University.

-Liu, Ting et al. 2011.
-“Effect of Two-Stage Coagulant Addition on Coagulation-Ultrafiltration Process for Treatment of Humic-Rich Water.”
-Water Research 45(14): 4260–68.

-Sudoh, Ryou et al. 2015.
-“Removal of Dissolved Humic Acid from Water by Coagulation Method Using Polyaluminum Chloride (PAC) with Calcium Carbonate as Neutralizer and Coagulant Aid.”
-Journal of Environmental Chemical Engineering 3(2): 770–74.

-Xu, Y., Chen, T., Liu, Z., Zhu, S., Cui, F., Shi, W., 2016.
-The impact of recycling alum- humic-floc (AHF) on the removal of natural organic materials (NOM): behavior of coagulation and adsorption.
-Chem.
-Eng.
-J. 284, 1049e1057.

 Hudson, N., Baker, A., Reynolds, D., 2007.
 Fluorescence analysis of dissolved organic matter in natural, waste and polluted waters - a review.
 River Res.
 Appl.
 23, 631e649.

 Knauer, K., Homazava, N., Junghans, M., Werner, I., 2017.
 The influence of particles on bioavailability and toxicity of pesticides in surface water.
 Integr.
 Environ.
 Assess.
 Manage.
 13, 585e600.

+Liu, Ting et al. 2011.
+“Effect of Two-Stage Coagulant Addition on Coagulation-Ultrafiltration Process for Treatment of Humic-Rich Water.”
+Water Research 45(14): 4260–68.

+Logan, B. E., Hermanowicz, S. W., & Parker,A. S. (1987).
+A Fundamental Model for Trickling Filter Process Design.
+Journal (Water Pollution Control Federation), 59(12), 1029–1042.

+Qin, J.J., Oo, M.H., Kekre, K.A., Knops, F., Miller, P., 2006.
+Impact of coagulation pH on enhanced removal of natural organic matter in treatment of reservoir water.
+Sep.
+Purif.
+Technol.
+49, 295e298.

+Sudoh, Ryou et al. 2015.
+“Removal of Dissolved Humic Acid from Water by Coagulation Method Using Polyaluminum Chloride (PAC) with Calcium Carbonate as Neutralizer and Coagulant Aid.”
+Journal of Environmental Chemical Engineering 3(2): 770–74.

+Weber-Shirk, M. L., and Lion, L. W. (2010).
+“Flocculation model and col- lision potential for reactors with flows characterized by high peclet numbers.”
+Water Res., 44(18), 5180–5187.

+Xu, Y., Chen, T., Liu, Z., Zhu, S., Cui, F., Shi, W., 2016.
+The impact of recycling alum- humic-floc (AHF) on the removal of natural organic materials (NOM): behavior of coagulation and adsorption.
+Chem.
+Eng.
+J. 284, 1049e1057.

 <div class="alert alert-block alert-danger">
 What/Where are your sources? (including Yingda's thesis)